 - West Virginia (Registered Nurse and Practical Nurse)

 Twenty-four of the original NLC states have enacted the eNLC or have pending legislation.
-Six additional states and Guam have pending legislation waiting for approval before joining the eNLC.
-As of August 19, 2020, there are currently thirty-four states part of the eNLC.
-New Jersey with partial implementation as discussed below.
+Twelve additional states and Guam have pending legislation waiting for approval before joining the eNLC.
+For the first time, California and Washington both have pending legislation to join the eNLC.
+As of March 1, 2021, there are currently thirty-four states part of the eNLC.
+New Jersey has partial implementation as discussed below.

 COVID-19 Emergency Licensing Information by State